Jaredy899/astro-website/src/content/blog/13-browsers.md

 initially lean, started to feel... bloated.
-The incessant push for "Web3" features, the integrated crypto wallet, and the general feeling of being constantly nudged towards their blockchain ecosystem became a significant point of contention.
-While some might embrace these technologies, for me, they felt like unnecessary baggage, cluttering what should be a straightforward browsing tool.
+The incessant push for "Web3" features, the integrated crypto wallet, and the general feeling of being constantly nudged towards their blockchain ecosystem became a significant point of contention for some.
+However, despite these additions, I've found that the Web3 components can be easily disabled or ignored, allowing Brave to function as a solid, privacy-focused alternative to Chrome without the inherent privacy concerns of Google's ecosystem.
+While some might find the presence of these technologies distracting, I personally appreciate Brave's commitment to blocking ads and trackers by default, making it a viable option for those seeking a more private browsing experience.
 I still keep it around for certain tasks, but it's no longer my primary window to the web.

 ### ![Chrome](https://avatars.githubusercontent.com/u/1778935?s=48&v=4) The Chrome Conundrum and Edge's Annoyances